kvandeloo/view_builder/README.md

 4. Switch from using pypyodbc to sqlalchemy for easier connection and additional query/data insertion options.
 5. Restructure inheritance of View_Builder in subclass Detail_View_Builder and avoid duplicate functions for changing column/table names to underscores to make the code easier to adapt for future needs.

+_Developed for_

+Personal project, designed to increase speed on specific data configuration projects

+_Created Fall 2023_